Tibet Travel Information

 People:

 Most of Tibet’s people live in rural areas, and a large but diminishing part of the population is nomadic (having no fixed residence) or semi-nomadic.
-The capital city Lhasa is the Tibetan principal center of trade, tourism, commerce, education, and government, and the headquarters of the region's major religious institutions.
-Likewise, Xigazê (Shigatse), the second largest city is also important for trade and commerce and the home of the Panchen Lama, the second most important leader in Tibetan Buddhism after the Dalai Lama.
+The capital city, Lhasa, is the Tibetan principal center of trade, tourism, commerce, education, and government and the headquarters of the region's major religious institutions.
+Likewise, Xigazê (Shigatse), the second largest city, is also important for trade and commerce and the home of the Panchen Lama, the second most important leader in Tibetan Buddhism after the Dalai Lama.
 The majority of people in Tibet are ethnic Tibetans, and the largest minorities are Han Chinese, China’s majority ethnic group.
-The 1990 census data shows 3.7 percent of Tibet's population was Han Chinese; however, this and other population figures are believed to be incomplete, as they do not include the much larger number of Han who have come to Tibet looking for work opportunities and has not officially registered as residents.
+The 1990 census data shows that 3.7 percent of Tibet's population was Han Chinese; however, this and other population figures are believed to be incomplete, as they do not include the much larger number of Han who have come to Tibet looking for work opportunities and have not officially registered as residents.
 A large number of Han has provoked already anxious relations between Tibetans and China’s central government over governmental policies in Tibet.
 Other ethnic groups, such as Lhoba, Moinba, Deng, Xiaerba, and Hui (Chinese Muslims), have smaller populations.

 Travel Insurance: